 For some time Bristol has been recognized as a great destination for craft beer in cask and keg.
 The city is blessed with excellent breweries and the cluster of pubs and bars around Welsh Back and King Street is a destination by itself.
 However, a critical mass of breweries has formed in the industrial areas of St Philips and Easton and over two bank holiday weekends earlier this year they came together to form the East Bristol Brewery Trail; a beer mile with perhaps the potential to rival London’s Bermondsey Beer Mile (read about it).

 The Bristol Breweries map at the end of this post shows the principle breweries currently operating in Bristol’s city neighborhoods and provides links to their websites.
-Of the six that make up Bristol’s Beer Mile, both Moor Beer and Left Handed Giant already post taproom opening hours on their websites and social media.
+Of the five that make up Bristol’s Beer Mile, both Moor Beer and Left Handed Giant already post taproom opening hours on their websites and social media.
 So, even when there isn’t an event–like the East Bristol Brewery Trail–it’s worth giving the beer mile a shot starting from Moor Beer (but do check opening times beforehand).
 Moor Beer is about 10 minutes walk from Temple Meads station.

 To watch for East Bristol Brewery Trail events: #EastBrisBrewTrail